jimhigson/ffmpeg.js-XL/README.md

-# ffmpeg.js-myhack
+# ffmpeg.js-XL

 fork of [ffmpeg.js](https://github.com/Kagami/ffmpeg.js/) that is modified to:

-* makes it possible to read huge files by lifting the Uint8Array size limit (Chrome 2Gb, Safari 4Gb, Firefox 8Gb) when used with [WORKERFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-workerfs). `ffmpeg.js` allowed using `MEMFS`, but it eagerly read the whole file into memory so the maximum size was restricted.
+* makes it possible to read **huge** files by lifting the Uint8Array size limit (Chrome 2Gb, Safari 4Gb, Firefox 8Gb) when used with [WORKERFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-workerfs). `ffmpeg.js` allowed using `MEMFS`, but it eagerly read the whole file into memory so the maximum size was restricted.
 As far as I can tell, there are no limits on input file size.
 * provide typescript types